Chumby: Hacks

 Hacking the Chumby hardware was encouraged by the manufacturer.
 Schematics and other hardware information may be downloaded after the user agrees to the Chumby HDK License.
 For example, users on the Chumby Forums have experimented with and documented some battery hacks, allowing the Chumby to be operated without AC power for short periods of time.

 There also exists a Chumby Hacker Board that mostly resembles a Chumby One motherboard.
-There are some differences to hardware connectivity.
+There are some differences in hardware connectivity.
 Chumby Industries did not officially support the board.